twe_alignment_path¶

 The window to use for the bounding matrix.
 If None, no bounding matrix is used.

-A non-negative constant which characterizes the stiffness of the elastic twe measure.
+A non-negative constant which characterizes the stiffness of the elastic twe method.
 Must be > 0.

 A constant penalty that punishes the editing efforts.
 Must be >= 1.0.